sretundijr/second-capstone-bill-tracker/README.md

 ![mobile add a new expense in the stats page](https://github.com/sretundijr/second-capstone-bill-tracker/blob/master/images/mobile-stats-add-expense.png)

-This application included unit tests and endpoint test
+This application included unit tests and endpoint test.
+Other technologies like travis ci, nodemon and webpack watcher simpiflied the process and allowed for a faster dev process.

 ![image of unit tests and endpoint test](https://github.com/sretundijr/second-capstone-bill-tracker/blob/master/images/all-test-passing.png)